Looking for Construction Stocks? The Zacks Rank Can Help You Find Winners

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Toll Brothers (TOL), which was added to the Zacks Rank #1 list on April 15, 2021.
+Let's take a look at Thor Industries (THO), which was added to the Zacks Rank #1 list on April 6, 2021.

-Based in Horsham, PA, Toll Brothers Inc. builds single-family detached and attached home communities; master planned luxury residential resort-style golf communities; and urban low, mid, and high-rise communities, principally on the land it develops and improves.
+Founded in 1980, Indiana-based Thor Industries is the largest manufacturer of RVs in the world.
+The American company builds a variety of RVs in North America and Europe, and sells those vehicles along with related parts and accessories to independent, non-franchise dealers throughout the United States, Canada and Europe.

-For fiscal 2021, five analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.55 to $5.31 per share.
-TOL boasts an average earnings surprise of 33.6%.
+Seven analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $1.47 to $9.55 per share.
+THO also boasts an average earnings surprise of 86.1%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Toll Brothers should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Thor Industries should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.